makinacorpus/makina-slides/python/inflence-on-js/blog_post.rst

 multiple values.
 To save a bit of URL space, instead of using the usual convention ``name=value1&name=value2&name=value3``, we represent these parameters as comma-separated strings such as ``value1,value2,value3``.
-Sometimes I need to use those parameters as strings, for instance to construct URLs, and sometimes I need to treat them as collections of values, for instance to loop over them.
-In order to do that I'd like to avoid having to ``split`` and ``join`` on the comma all over the code.
+Sometimes I need to use these parameters as strings, for instance to construct URLs, and sometimes I need to treat them as collections of values, for instance to loop through them.
+In order to do that, I'd like to avoid using ``split`` and ``join`` all over the code to convert between strings and lists.
 We're going to design a type that allows us to treat these parameters as strings or to iterate on them, depending on the situation.